CharlieStarr/BombugDriver/README.md

 SIZING = 5          # Defines a constant to convert acual cm meassures to pixels SENSORDISTANCE = 5  # Defines distance betwen ultrasonic sensors (in cm)
 ```
-You will most likely want to change the defaults for ``HEIGHT``, ``WIDTH``, and ``SIZING`` since they define graphics carachteristics.
-You can also change ``TRUESIZE``, ``MAXSENSOR``, and ``SENSORDISTANCE`` but these are calibrated specifically for the Bombug device.
+[^1]:You _can_ change ``TRUESIZE``, ``MAXSENSOR``, and ``SENSORDISTANCE`` but these are calibrated specifically for the Bombug device.
 If yours does not match the afforementioned values then you should change them.
-Personally I would not recommend changing ``FPS`` because it really does not do much to increase fluidity and I donot know your computer's specifications.
+Personally I would not recommend changing ``FPS`` because it really does not do much to increase fluidity and I do not know your computer's specifications.

 ### Adding custom displayable shapes
 You can find the shapes that the program can read in ``object.py``.
 To add another shape you must create a list of 3d points that define the coordenates of the shape relative to a center point:
 ```python
 exampleSquare = [(1, 1, 0), (-1, 1, 0), (-1, -1, 0), (1, -1, 0)]
 ```
-You can even add more shapes to make a full 3d object[^1]:
+You can even add more shapes to make a full 3d object:[^2]
 ```python
 # Example Cube
 exampleSquare1 = [(1, 1, 0), (-1, 1, 0), (-1, -1, 0), (1, -1, 0)]